dantleech/blog/source/_posts/2021-02-27-phpbench-alpha5.md

 ### Better Assertion and Baseline Feedback

 The default progress logger has been simplified.
-If a `--ref` baseline reference is given it also shows the precent difference:
+If a `--ref` baseline reference is given it also shows the percent difference:

 ![Progress](/images/2021-02-27/output_1.png)